Confirmation of Acceptance for Studies (CAS)

 After you arrive in the UK

-Any errors on the BRP card must be immediately reported to the Home Office's report a problem page.
+Any errors on the BRP card must be reported to the Home Office immediately via the Home Office's BRP report a problem page.

 Please note, physical BRP cards will soon be replaced with an online immigration status.
-Due to this, the expiry dates on the BRP may not reflect the end of the course.
+Due to this, the expiry dates on the BRP may not reflect your correct end date.

 Please make sure to check in the Visa Decision letter from UKVI that the correct end dates of your visa are stated.